Table of Contents

-Men are usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
-Females should be prescribed combined estrogen and progesterone hormonal replacement therapy to develop secondary sexual characteristics such as normal pubic hair and breast development.
+Men have usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
+Females should be prescribed combined estrogen and progesterone hormone replacement therapy develop secondary sexual characteristics such as normal pubic hair and breast development.

 Men or women who seek fertility might benefit from gonadotropins administration.
 Gonadotropins administration can achieve fertility in most cases.
 Gonadotropin-releasing hormone pulsatile administration can also be used to achieve fertility.

-Currently, postnatal administration of testosterone is being evaluated in infants with confirmed diagnosis of Kallmann’s syndrome.
+Currently, postnatal administration of testosterone is being evaluated in infants with a confirmed diagnosis of Kallmann’s syndrome.
 Such infants are usually in families with a known history of Kallmann’s syndrome because genetic testing is not routinely done unless there is a documented increased risk of the condition.

 Postnatal hormonal replacement therapy is hypothesized to result in a postnatal sudden increase in gonadotropins which might influence reproductive and sexual prognosis later.